braedynl/DasCrazy/README.md

 # DasCrazy

 A statistical analysis of Hasan Piker's obsession with the term, "that's crazy".
-[See the project on GitHub](https://github.com/braedynl/DasCrazy).

 ### Collection Methodology